 Land Acknowledgement

 Stewardship of Toronto’s ravines and natural areas is the responsibility of us all.
 We live and work on this land and communally share the benefits of this unique place.
-Ravines and natural areas in Toronto have been stewarded for thousands of years by First Nations peoples in a shared understanding of our integral place in nature.
+Ravines and natural areas in Toronto have been stewarded since time immemorial by Indigenous Peoples in a shared understanding of our integral place in nature.
 Canada now seeks reconciliation with First Nations, Inuit, and Métis peoples, and this means recognition of our shared responsibility to ensure this sacred land remains healthy and intact.

 We acknowledge that Toronto and its ravines are part of the traditional territory of many nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples.
-Toronto is covered by Treaty 13 signed with the Mississaugas of the Credit, in Scarborough by the Williams Treaties signed with multiple Mississaugas and Chippewa bands, and is now home to many diverse nations who share responsibility as co-signers of these treaties.
+Toronto is covered by Treaty 13 signed with the Mississaugas Anishinaabeg (Michi Saagig), in Scarborough by the Williams Treaties signed with multiple Mississaugas and Chippewa bands, and is now home to an estimated over 70 000 Indigenous people from diverse nations (source: Yellowhead Institute).

 Any attempt to steward the land must be done in the spirit of the Truth and Reconciliation Commission Report (TRCR) and must therefore be inclusive of First Nations, Inuit, and Métis voices.
 “Canadians from all walks of life are responsible for taking action on reconciliation in concrete ways, working collaboratively with Aboriginal peoples.
 Reconciliation begins with each and every one of us.”
 (TRCR, p.185).
 Learning to steward the land together is one such act of reconciliation.